The Rise of Microcredentials in Education

 Are you often frustrated by professional development that’s not relevant, personalized or specific enough to your actual classroom instruction?

-Whether we like it or not, educators are required to continue their learning through professional development.
-As you may know (depending on where you are certified), many states even require re-certification documentation of PD on a three- to five-year cycle.
-The problem is, often the only professional development opportunities available to us are organized for groups of teachers, and regularly for a whole school or division, so they’re not specific enough to give you the tools needed to apply what you learned to your individual classroom.
+We are required to continue our learning through professional development, whether we like it or not.
+Many states even require re-certification documentation of PD on a three- to five-year cycle.
+The problem is, the only professional development opportunities often available to us are organized for groups of teachers, and regularly for a whole school or division, so they’re not specific enough to give you the tools needed to apply what you learned to your individual classroom.

 If this sounds like your experience with PD, we have a perfect solution for you: microcredentials!